apache/hudi/docs/_docs/2_3_querying_data.md

 | < 0.233              | Requires the `hudi-presto-bundle` jar to be placed into `<presto_install>/plugin/hive-hadoop2/`, across the installation. | Snapshot querying on COW tables.
 Read optimized querying on MOR tables. |
 | >= 0.233             | No action needed.
 Hudi (0.5.1-incubating) is a compile time dependency. | Snapshot querying on COW tables.
 Read optimized querying on MOR tables. |
 | >= 0.240             | No action needed.
 Hudi 0.5.3 version is a compile time dependency. | Snapshot querying on both COW and MOR tables |

+## Trino

+[Trino](https://trino.io/) (formerly PrestoSQL) was forked off PrestoDB few years ago.
+Hudi supports snapshot queries on Copy-On-Write tables & Read Optimized queries on Merge-On-Read tables at the moment, through the initial input format based integration in PrestoDB (pre forking).
+This approach has known performance limitations with very large tables, which has been since fixed on PrestoDB.
+We are working on replicating the same fixes on Trino as well.

+To query Hudi tables on Trino, please place the `hudi-presto-bundle` jar into the Hive connector installation `<trino_install>/plugin/hive-hadoop2`.

 ## Impala (3.4 or later)